Alberto Rabagliati: Singing

 Rebagliati moved to Rome in 1931.
 After a brief period with Pippo Barzizza's orchestra, in 1934 he joined the Lecuona Cuban Boys, a Cuban jazz band.
-He occasionally performed in blackface and score a hit with the song "Maria la O".
+He occasionally performed in blackface and scored a hit with the song "Maria la O".

 During his tenure with the Lecuona Cuban Boys, Rebagliati met composer and conductor Giovanni D'Anzi, who suggested that he audition with the Italian state radio station EIAR.
 Rabagliati soon became a radio star, and in 1941 had his own weekly radio show, Canta Rabagliati ("Rabagliati sings"), where he would perform his most famous songs such as "Ma l'amore no", "Mattinata fiorentina", "Ba-Ba-Baciami Piccina", "Silenzioso slow" and "Bambina innamorata".

 Rebagliati's Monday night radio show was so popular that his name was mentioned in the lyrics of songs such as La famiglia canterina, Quando canta Rabagliati and Quando la radio.
 At a time when anything foreign was banned, Rabagliati was allowed to maintain his American-influenced style.
 Indeed, the Fascist government decided to make use of his popularity by choosing his song "Sposi (c'è una casetta piccina)" ("Wed (there's a little home)") as their demographic campaign anthem.

 In 1954 Rabagliati married Maria Antonietta Tonnini in Rome.